Azure/AKS-Construction/CONTRIBUTING.md

 ### PR's from Forks

 If you're creating a PR from a fork then we're unable to run the typical actions to ensure quality that the core team are able to use.
 This is because GitHub prevents Forks from leveraging secrets in this repository.
 PR's from forks will therefore require comprehensive checking from the core team before merging.

-> If you are making any changes to the bicep files, then we require you run the `bicep build workflow` in your repo, and include the resulting compiled bicep in your PR.
+Don't be surprised if we change the target branch to a new branch in order to properly test the changes before they hit main.

 ## Branches